msystang/ios-control-flow-lab/README.md

 - I'm not quite sure what you are looking at
 - It will give a compile-time error

-The answer is "myCoolApp hasn't released yet".
+Answer: "myCoolApp hasn't released yet"
 ***
-## Question 3
+## Question 3 DONE

 What will be printed to the console when the code below is run?
 Select all that apply.